Locking Down Science Gateways with Landlock and Seccomp: Security Tools and Methodologies

-Another tool for isolating untrusted code is virtual machines, \emph{e.g.}\ VirtualBox, KVM.
-An untrusted application running on such a VM could potentially gain administrator privileges.
-Instead of sandboxing, a virtual machine cages the application.
-It can run amok on the system or systems that it's on.
-The challenge would then be to interact with the compromised code without allowing it to create external connections.
-For a science code running MPI, that might mean a cluster of such machines running on an isolated network.
-While it is probably possible to make this work, it is far more complex than using Landlock.
+Virtual machines, e.g., VirtualBox, KVM, can be used to isolate untrusted code.
+VMs create an entire abstract, isolated system which is hosted by another system.
+An untrusted application running on a VM could potentially gain administrator privileges or run amok in any number of ways without affecting the host system.
+The challenge with securing science gateways in a VM lies in how to interact with the sandboxed application without creating any external connections that could be exploited by malicious code.
+For a science code running with MPI, that might mean a cluster of such machines running on an isolated network.
+While this might be feasible, it is far more complex than using Landlock/Seccomp.

-Most operating systems provide mechanisms for sandboxing.
-Although we will use Linux in this paper (as the majority of science applications are developed on that platform), it may be possible to do something similar to what we propose on a server running one of these other operating systems, although we have not explored these solutions in detail.